 's most famous and critically lauded musical record.
 A Concept Album

 from 1972 featuring hits like "Ziggy Stardust", "Starman", "Suffragette City" and "Rock And Roll Suicide".
-The story revolves around Ziggy Stardust, a transsexual rockstar from space who rises to stardom, but eventually succombs to his hedonistic lifestyle.
+The story revolves around Ziggy Stardust, a transsexual rockstar from space who rises to stardom, but eventually succumbs to his hedonistic lifestyle.

 - Acquired Situational Narcissism: The song "Ziggy Stardust" itself, which is sung from the point of view of his Spiders from Mars bandmates, claims Ziggy grew egotistical once he became famous.
 (Two of Bowie's actual bandmates from this period, Trevor Bolder and Woody Woodmansey, claim this actually happened to him — that he spent less and less time offstage with them and other old acquaintances as his star rose.)